Bottlis/Boostnote/ISSUE_TEMPLATE.md

 # Expected behavior

 <!--
-Let us know what you think should happen!
+Let us know what you think should happen.
 -->

 # Steps to reproduce

 <!--
-Please be thorough, issues we can reproduce are easier to fix!
+Please be thorough, issues we can reproduce are easier to fix.
 -->

 1.